 WWF, along with many other organizations, has long advocated with the Republic of Congo to strengthen its legal provisions on FPIC and congratulates the Republic of Congo for taking those steps in 2019.
 With the strengthened provisions now in place, WWF is discussing with the Republic of Congo government and other partners how to support the lead for FPIC work by the Republic of Congo's Ministry of Justice, Human Rights and the Promotion of Indigenous People and Ministry of Forestry Economy to assume the responsibility for advancing and strengthening ongoing work.
 As we continue our collaboration with our partners and stakeholders on a number of other work streams in the region, we will continue to support and advocate for FPIC, and look forward to contributing to these efforts as part of the FPIC Consultation Committee the government will establish.

 The Messok Dja consultation is one of many community engagements that WWF has and will participate in connected to our conservation efforts.
 Over the last decade, we have engaged with a wide range of partners to assist with consultations across the globe relating to protected areas, REDD+ and climate efforts.
 Every engagement has its own unique challenges and we are learning and adapting as we go.

-Over the course of the next year, WWF will also be hosting a series of Global Dialogues around the world bringing together multi-lateral and national leaders, corporate partners, fellow NGOs from multiple sectors, and representatives from local communities that have been engaged in these types of consultation processes.
+Over the course of the coming months WWF will also be hosting a series of Global Dialogues bringing together multi-lateral and national leaders, corporate partners, fellow NGOs from multiple sectors, and representatives from local communities that have been engaged in these types of consultation processes.
 We look forward to sharing the proceedings from those sessions to help inform our collective evolution in ensuring conservation benefits both people and nature.